syncthing/docs/intro/getting-started.rst

 rescan interval can be changed for each folder by clicking on a folder, clicking "Edit" and entering a new value for "Rescan Interval".

+If you are using a Syncthing flavor that adds OS specific functionality (e.g. the Android app), you may need to access the Web GUI to enable syncing folders, and other configuration options.

 --------------

 Good luck and have fun!
 There is more `documentation